florianhartung/debugger-rs/paper/main.typ

 == Signals
 Signals are a feature offered by kernels that comply#footnote("Compliance is meant as partial compliance with the specific signal feature as few kernels are actually fully POSIX-compliant") with the #acr("POSIX") #acr("API") to asynchronously send messages and trigger events between processes.
-Commonly known signals include SIGTERM, which terminates a process, SIGSTOP, which stops a process, SIGCONT, which continues a stopped process or SIGTRAP, which signals a breakpoint.
+Commonly known signals include SIGTERM, which terminates a process, SIGSTOP, which stops a process, SIGCONT, which continues a stopped process or SIGTRAP, which signals a breakpoint @signal.

 Most signals can be caught and handled by the receiving process with a signal handler.
 This signal handler, which can be user-defined, defines a routine which processes the signal and handles it accordingly.
 If a user-defined signal handler is not present for a specific signal, the default signal handler is invoked.
-The only exceptions for this are SIGKILL and SIGSTOP, which cannot be caught and respectively kill and stop a process.
+The only exceptions for this are SIGKILL and SIGSTOP, which cannot be caught and respectively kill and stop a process @signal.

-One usecase for signals in a debugger is controlling the execution of the traced process with signals like SIGSTOP, SIGCONT or SIGKILL.
+One use case for signals in a debugger is controlling the execution of the traced process with signals like SIGSTOP, SIGCONT or SIGKILL.
 Additionally, the signals which target the traced process will be delivered to the debugger first.
 The debugger can then process these signals and decide which to deliver to the traced process.
-This includes SIGTRAP, a signal which is sent when a breakpoint is hit in the executable.
+This includes SIGTRAP, a signal which is sent when a breakpoint is hit in the executable @signal.

 == Debuggers
 // Abstract level